Skip to main content

 • music

-The music in the game has received widespread acclaim, with many players praising its nostalgic quality and magical inspiration from classic titles like Secret of Mana and Final Fantasy.
-While some noted issues with volume levels and repetition, the overall sentiment is that the soundtrack significantly enhances the gaming experience, making it enjoyable and memorable.
-Many players expressed a desire for the soundtrack to be available for purchase, highlighting its replay value and emotional impact.
+The music in the game has received widespread acclaim, with many players praising its nostalgic quality and magical composition, drawing comparisons to classics like Secret of Mana and Final Fantasy.
+While some noted issues with volume and repetition, the overall sentiment is that the soundtrack significantly enhances the gaming experience, making it enjoyable and memorable.
+Despite a few criticisms, many players expressed a desire for the soundtrack to be available for purchase, highlighting its replay value and emotional impact.

 • “The soundtrack is magical, inspired by Secret of Mana, Ys, and Final Fantasy Crystal Chronicles.”

-• “The music in this game is enjoyable; it fits well with the current settings of the game, whether you're in town or fighting enemies.”
+• “The music in this game is enjoyable; it fits well with the current settings, whether you're in town or fighting enemies.”

 • “The story and dialogue are god awful, the music and art are probably infringing on a number of copyrights, and the lack of any coherent direction in the game make this nigh unplayable.”